 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 • Benign adult familial myoclonic epilepsy usually presents in the second decade of life with a mild hand tremor that is myoclonus-exacerbated by fatigue or emotional stress.
 Myoclonus usually appears around the same age and consists of erratic, arrhythmic, segmental jerks of the upper limbs heightened by posture and action.
-Rare or sporadic bilateral tonic-clonic seizures are also a manifestation and are often precipitated by photic stimulation, emotional stress, and sleep deprivation.
+Rare or sporadic focal to bilateral tonic-clonic seizures are also a manifestation and are often precipitated by photic stimulation, emotional stress, and sleep deprivation.

 • Diagnosis is based on clinical and electrophysiological findings.
 EEG findings include a photomyoclonic response along with abnormality of polyspikes and waves.
 Patients also display extremely enlarged cortical components of somatosensory-evoked potentials and an enhanced C-reflex.
 Jerk-locked average analysis reveals positive-negative, biphasic spikes preceding myoclonus.